 Investment property comprise of freehold land which was bought for normal business requirements of the Company.
-However, due to change in business plans, the Company is in the property.
+However, due to change in business plans, the Company is in the process of finalising the future use of the property.
 IND AS 40, Investment Property, provides by way of example that land held for a currently undetermined future use is to be regarded as held for capital appreciation and hence to be classified as Investment Property.
 Accordingly such land has been classified as Investment Property.